 While the lender likely has a reasonable belief that the property will produce enough to support the loan payments, an investor may like to verify that the DSCR is at a level to where if the property were to experience a reduced NOI, it would not be at risk of foreclosure, thereby risking the investor’s share.

-Next, we suggest you turn your attention to the financial reserves.
+Step 2: Turn your attention to the financial reserves

 What expenses qualify for use of the reserves?

-Now consider the asset and its production expectations.
+Step 3: Consider the asset and its production expectations

 Is a single property DST enough to diversify your portfolio based on the property type and location?
 Would a multiple asset portfolio DST be more suitable?